Sir Robert Peel, 3rd Baronet: Political career

-On 24 April 1854 he was shipwrecked off the coast of Genoa in the SS Ercolano, and only saved his life by swimming ashore on some portion of the wreck.
-From 29 March 1854 to 1859 he served as a captain in the Staffordshire Yeomanry.
+Early appointments

 In March 1855 Lord Palmerston, who had been Secretary of State for Foreign Affairs while Peel was in the diplomatic service, appointed him a junior Civil Lord of the Admiralty.
 Henceforth he was regarded as a Liberal, and his persistent advocacy of the liberation of Italy fully justified this view of his political opinions.

 In July 1856 he acted as secretary to Lord Granville's special mission to Russia at the coronation of Alexander II.
 On 5 January 1857, during a lecture delivered at the opening of the new library at Adderley Park, near Birmingham, he spoke discourteously of the Russian court and the court officials.
 The lecture, severely commented on by the Russian and French press, was the subject of a parliamentary debate, and caused great annoyance to the English court.